vladkinoman/just-my-notes/books/best-comics-to-read.md

 ## Comic books of the most popular franchises - best books and where to start

+### Blade Runner

+Among the comics on Blader Runner official is only [Blade Runner 2019](https://www.goodreads.com/book/show/45033606-blade-runner-2019-vol-1?ac=1&from_search=true&qid=4ZNCpNkBS0&rank=1) and it is good.

 ### Doctor Who

 Q: I wanna start reading doctor who comics But I don't know where should I start I mean what's the right order of the comics And where can I find it?